Job Title: Program Director

-Working as a member of the HOC directing team, the Program Director’s main role is to support and improve the effectiveness of HOC camp programs including all land and water based camp activities (Archery, Mountain Biking, Adventure Sports, Outdoor Adventure, Kayaking, Boardsailing, Sailing, Water Sports and Waterskiing/Wake Sports) as well as the General Camp and Day Camp programs.
+Working as a member of the HOC directing team, the Program Director’s main role is to support and improve the effectiveness of HOC camp programs including all land and water based camp activities (Archery, Mountain Biking, Adventure Sports, Outdoor Survival, Paddle Sports, Water Sports and Waterskiing/Wake Sports) as well as the General Camp and Day Camp programs.

 This role is facilitated by establishing clear and concise goals for each program and supervising and evaluating teaching techniques.
 It also requires ongoing risk management assessments and equipment maintenance for all camp programs.
-The Program Director will work closely with the 5 Program Heads to update program manuals, train and supervise instructional staff in their roles and develop weekly staff schedules.
+The Program Director will work closely with the Program Heads to update program manuals, train and supervise instructional staff in their roles and develop weekly staff schedules.
 Directors are responsible for teaching staff and campers the safety requirements of each program ensuring that all participants use equipment properly and follow safety standards.
-This includes providing care to our campers that reflects the standards and guidelines of the Hockey Opportunity Camp Code of Conduct.
+This includes providing care to our campers that reflects the standards and guidelines of Hockey Opportunity Camp's Child Care Practices.

 DAILY / WEEKLY RESPONSIBILITIES

 - Attend, facilitate and supervise May Planning Weekend.